filip-swinarski/devtools/README.md

 3. Add commenting out for properties without removing from pane.
 4. Add removing property from pane.
 5. Live mode:
-	inspector pane in a popup pointing to selected element add highlighting elements when chosen
+	add highlighting elements when chosen
 	console log button working on log selection and console input

 ## Bugs
 1. Popup should not appear below screen
+2. Add and apply buttons not working in popup